-The general concerns of the Oregon Medical Board, the Oregon Board of Pharmacy, and the Oregon State Board of Nursing, is to ensure public safety and the competency of the individual practitioner.
+The key goal of the Oregon Medical Board, the Oregon Board of Pharmacy, and the Oregon State Board of Nursing, is to ensure public safety and the competency of the individual practitioner.
 If a pharmacy is involved, the Board of Pharmacy will further seek to ensure the security of the drug inventory.
 The same is true of the Drug Enforcement Administration (DEA).

 Getting involved from the beginning